YADHUKISHANTR/Egg-Game/README.md

 # Egg-Game

+⚠️ IMPORTANT NOTICE

+This project is shared publicly for portfolio and learning purposes only.

+- The source code is NOT open for reuse or redistribution.
+- Publishing this project or any derivative work to app stores is strictly prohibited.
+- All rights are reserved by the author.

+If you are a recruiter or reviewer and need additional access or clarification, please contact me directly.

 # Description
 A casual arcade game inspired by a classic Flash game.
 Built to practice timing-based gameplay, scoring systems, and simple game loops.